ABOUT HKRRLS

 The ‘Promotion of Local Publications and Reading Culture Programme’ (hereinafter referred to as the “The Programme”) aims to support local authors and publications and to encourage the development and utilization of electronic platforms by the local publishing sector, as well as promote a quality reading culture in Hong Kong.

-The Programme involves enhancing the local book database, providing digitized images of book cover, summaries/annotations and other such materials on locally published titles in the collection of the Hong Kong Public Libraries, and to link it to the online catalogue of the Hong Kong Public Libraries in order to display more comprehensive and detailed bibliographic information for the convenience of readers accessing library collections.
+The Programme involves enhancing the local book data database, providing digitized images of book cover, summaries/annotations and other such materials on locally published titles in the collection of the Hong Kong Public Libraries, and to link it to the online catalogue of the Hong Kong Public Libraries in order to display more comprehensive and detailed bibliographic information for the convenience of readers accessing library collections.
 The corresponding database and webpage were launched in April 2020, listing selected locally published titles.
 The Programme also provides promotional materials for local authors and publications, so that the library can promote meaningful reading recommendations, as well as supports the engagement of local authors to participate in library promotion events as part of enhancing the reading culture.

 The Hong Kong Reprographic Rights Licensing Society acts as the executive agency for the Programme.
 Through its collaboration with the Leisure and Cultural Services Department, it is hoped that the publishing sector can deliver more of the bibliographic and promotional materials that will encourage members of the public to read more locally published books and enjoy a wider range of library services.
 So far, publishers participating in The Programme have provided over 87,000 bibliographic materials in the local book data database for readers’ reference.